-PASTORAL CARE AND COUNSELING CURRICULUM
+PASTORAL CARE AND COUNSELING CONCENTRATION

 Baptist Seminary of Kentucky has designed a program that will provide training in pastoral care and counseling within the context of the Master of Divinity studies.
 This emphasis will enable students to take strong steps toward licensure or certification.
-This program is offered under the direction of Dr. Wade Rowatt, Senior Professor of Pastoral Care and Counseling, and Dr. Rick Landon, Adjunct Professor of Spirituality and Pastoral Care.
+This program is offered under the direction of Dr. Wade Rowatt, Senior Professor of Pastoral Care and Counseling.

-18 Pastoral Care and Counseling (PCC) hours are required in addition to the 72 hours of Core Requirements.
+Eighteen (18) Pastoral Care and Counseling (PCC) hours are required in addition to the seventy-two (72) hours of core requirements.
 Two electives (6 hours) from any area except PCC may be substituted in place of the two required electives in the Witness of the Scriptures core area.

-Required 9 hours Introduction to Pastoral Counseling (PAC 609) OR Introduction to Pastoral Care (PAC 601) 3 Clinical Pastoral Education (CPE 615, CPE 617, or CPE 619) 6 Electives 9 hours Psychology and Theology of the Family (PAC 603) 3 Pastoral Care with Small Groups (PAC 605) 3 Pastoral Care with Children/Adolescents/Families (PAC 607) 3 Psychology of Religious Experience (PAC 611) 3 Pastoral Care: Death, Dying and Grief (PAC 613) 3 Marriage and Family Counseling and Therapy (PAC 615) 3 Personality Theory/Abnormal Behavior (PAC 617) 3 Plus other PCC courses offered Core Curriculum Requirements 66 hours Pastoral Care and Counseling Requirements 18 hours Electives 6 hours
+Required 9 hours Introduction to Pastoral Counseling (PAC 609) OR Introduction to Pastoral Care (PAC 601) 3 Clinical Pastoral Education (CPE 615, CPE 617, or CPE 619) 6 Electives 9 hours Psychology and Theology of the Family (PAC 603) 3 Pastoral Care with Small Groups (PAC 605) 3 Pastoral Care with Children/Adolescents/Families (PAC 607) 3 Psychology of Religious Experience (PAC 611) 3 Pastoral Care: Death, Dying and Grief (PAC 613) 3 Marriage and Family Counseling and Therapy (PAC 615) 3 Personality Theory/Abnormal Behavior (PAC 617) 3 Plus other PCC courses offered Core Curriculum Requirements 66 hours Core Curriculum Electives 6 hours Pastoral Care and Counseling Requirements 18 hours